cnord/doc-security-center/english/02-installation.md

 #### Installation on network workstation

 When the “Security Center” software is installed on a network workstation it is necessary to specify the instance of Microsoft SQL Server software which is used to store database.
 The instance of Microsoft SQL Server software is installed during the full installation of the “Security Center”.
 The name of instance being installed is ANDROMEDA.
-Thus, it is necessary to select from the list the string such as “\<computer name>\ANDROMEDA”, where \<computer name> is the name of a computer, on which the full installation of the “Security Center” software has been performed.
+Thus, it is necessary to select from the list the string such as `<computer name>/ANDROMEDA`, where `<computer name>` is the name of a computer, on which the full installation of the “Security Center” software has been performed.

 If the installation program could not find in local network the instance of Microsoft SQL Server software, which is used to store database of the “Security Center” we recommend to specify a computer name and an instance name manually.